 Within two months of the service upon the defendant of the complaint, the defendant must submit its statement of defence and, if appropriate, its counterclaim.
 The statement of defence should respond to the detailed allegations made in the complaint.
 In patent infringement actions, the statement of defence will often include either:

-- an allegation of the invalidity of the patent in suit, but without the judge having to declare the revocation of the patent (in which case the patent holder will have eight days, counting from the date on which the statement of defence is served, to request the judge to address these allegations as a counterclaim); or
+- an allegation of the invalidity of the patent in suit, but without the judge having to declare the revocation of the patent (in which case the patent holder will have eight days, counting from the date on which the statement of defence is served, to request the judge to address the allegation as a counterclaim); or